Kwhitiak/Group_Project_Fake_News/README.md

    * Hashing : turns the code into a matrix that holds the occurrence counts
    * IDF: idf is a vector that fix a huge underlying problem of non meaningfull words that appear many times within our text
    * vectorAssember
+ * after which we split the data in training and testing data using pysparks code : randomSplit([0.7, 0.3], 21)
+ * train the data and fit it

+# Group Project Fake News